wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 This intimate sound installation explores the landscape of the dying mind.
 It's gentle and surprising.

 *Pillow Talk* is an ongoing installation for one person at a time.
+Age advisory, 12+ or with adult accompaniment.

 Laura Wyatt O'Keeffe is an actor, writer, theatre maker and the artistic director of the theatre and film company justmakeit Productions.
 Shane O'Sullivan is a composer, sound designer and broadcast engineer from Cork, Ireland and has been designing for theatre, short film and radio since 2009.
 [@LauraWOK](http://twitter.com/LauraWOK)
 ![Laura Wyatt O'Keeffe](pillowtalk3.jpg)